Homeschooling on the Road

 Rhythm, Not Routine

 Vanlife thrives on flexibility, but a gentle rhythm keeps us grounded.
 Our mornings often start with breakfast and core lessons like English and Maths.
-Afternoons might include an outing, hands-on learning, or simply following Theo’s curiosity wherever it leads and evenings consist of family time, where Theo will fill out his book and and include what he would like to learn the next day.
+Afternoons might include an outing, hands-on learning, or simply following Theoās curiosity wherever it leads and evenings consist of family time, where Theo will fill out his book and and include what he would like to learn the next day.
 This allows us to structure lessons based around his interests.
+Sometimes we will head straight out if thats what we have planned and then come back to do some workbooks in the evening.
+It all depends on how we feel.

 Learning Through Outings

-Small Museums – Perfect for focused learning and less overwhelming than larger ones.
+Small MuseumsĀ ā Perfect for focused learning and less overwhelming than larger ones.

-Living and Working Museums – History comes alive when you see it in action, whether that’s a blacksmith at work or bread baking in an old stone oven.
+Living and Working MuseumsĀ ā History comes alive when you see it in action, whether thatās a blacksmith at work or bread baking in an old stone oven.

-Nature Walks – A forest, coastline, or mountain becomes a science lesson, sparking conversations about habitats, ecosystems, and geology.
+Nature WalksĀ ā A forest, coastline, or mountain becomes a science lesson, sparking conversations about habitats, ecosystems, and geology.

 Overcoming Challenges